MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ## DietPi-Software

 **dietpi-software** will be automatically displayed on the first login after the installation.
-It could be accessed at any time running next command:
+It can be accessed at any time running next command:

 ``` bash
 dietpi-software